takanori88/wwa2project/src/data/glossary.md

 | Watching a film or anime           | 🟡🟡🟡🟡⚫             | External immersion can break inner reaction loops. |
 | **Exercise / Physical Training** 💪 | 🟡🟡🟡🟡🟡             | Overwrites mental noise with physical intensity.   |

+## Mental Burst
+A sudden overflow of thoughts or emotions, bursting forth like a mental geyser.
+While Mental Chain Reaction is a domino effect of ideas, Mental Burst is an all-at-once release — chaotic, overwhelming, and often unstoppable.
+It’s what happens when everything hits at once: insight, panic, realization, creativity.
+Related Terms: Emotional Flash Flood, Thought Avalanche, Inner Eruption Similar Sensations: “Can’t stop thinking,” “My brain is screaming,” “It all hit me at once.”

+### Note:
+> The compiler of this ZINE is also constantly battling Mental Burst.
+Unstoppable associations, runaway thoughts, midnight awakenings...
+This glossary is, in a way, a byproduct of that — a collection of mental sparks, preserved and labeled.

 ## Season